Why Aviation SMS Audits Are Important

 - Hone ability to spot compliance red flags; and

-Interpret Compliance Requirement of Oversight Agency
+Interpret Compliance Requirement of Oversight Agencies

 - SMS auditor’s job is not to guide you; but

-- Flexibility in conducting operations; and
+- Flexibility in conducting operations to retain a competitive business advantage; and

-Look for Documentation of “Why” In Risk Analysis Activities
+Look for Documentation of “Why” in Risk Analysis Activities

 One of the things we hear about most is that companies are hit with findings: